About the program

 Mark Pannes (BS 1991), Director, Raptor Accelerator and Outstanding Alumnus of the College

-Fran Harris (BS 1990), owner, Fran Harris TV and a UT basketball standout
+Fran Harris (BS 1990), owner, Fran Harris TV and a former UT basketball All-American

 Brian Jones (BS 1991), College football analyst at CBS College Sports Network and former UT football standout